trevorwiebe/trevorwiebe/README.md

 👋 Hi, I’m Trevor Wiebe.
-My primary role is IT Director at Mercy Hospital, Inc. in Moundridge, KS.
-Additionally, I pursue a career as a freelance Android Developer during my evenings and weekends.
+I'm an android developer, enthused to learn!

 I delved into the fascinating world of computer programming at the age of 13, with Ruby as my first language.
-I soon discovered Android Development, a revelation that enabled me to create any application I envisioned, solidifying my passion for the field.
+I soon discovered Android Development, a revelation that enabled me to create any application I envisioned.
+This was so exciting for me and settled me on a career path in programming!

 For any inquiries or correspondence, you may contact me at tw@trevorwiebe.com.